Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

                 loadingJob.cancel()            // #3
                 updateLoadingStatus(CANCELED)
             }
-            addCancelListener(listener)
+            // add a listener to the 'cancel' button: addCancelListener(listener)

-            // update the status and remove the listener after the loading job is completed }
+            // update the status and remove the listener
+            // after the loading job is completed
         }
+    }
     ```

-* The `launch` function returns an instance of `Job`.
+The `launch` function returns an instance of `Job`. `Job` stores a reference to the "loading coroutine", which loads
-* `Job` stores a reference to the "loading coroutine", which loads all the data and updates the results.
+all the data and updates the results.
+You can call the `setUpCancellation()` extension function on it (line `#1`),
-* You can call the `setUpCancellation()` extension function on it (line `#1`), passing an instance of `Job` as a receiver.
+passing an instance of `Job` as a receiver.

 Another way you could express this would be to explicitly write: